Sheetla Mata Mandir Gurgaon

-The shrine is very famous and is visited by large number of people during Navaratri and other festivals.
+The shrine is visited by large numbers of people during Navaratri and other festivals.

 History

 The Sheetla Mata temple is dedicated to the wife of Guru Dronacharya, Kripi (Kirpai), also called Lalitha.

 Kirpai, also called Lalita and later Mata Sheetla, used to live in Keshopur village located in the nearby Union Territory of Delhi.
 Dronacharya her husband used to visit her daily at Keshopur from his Gurugram ashram.

 She devoted herself to look after the sick children, specially those suffering from the smallpox.
 People called her Mata (Mother) out of affection and respect.
-After her death a temple was built in her honour by the villagers and she began to be remembered as Mata Sitla or Mata Masani, i.e. 'the goddess of smallpox'.
+After her death a temple was built in her honour by the villagers and she began to be remembered as Mata Sheetla or Mata Masani, i.e. 'the goddess of smallpox'.

-It is said that more than three centuries ago, Masani Mother appeared in a dream to Chaudhri Singh Ram alias Singha, a Jat of village Gurugram.
-She expressed her desire to leave Keshopur and come to Gurugram.
-She made him build a place for her.

-Towards the south of Gurugram village lies Gurugram Bhim Kund near the temple of Dronacharya.
-Sheetla mata temple lies to the north of Gurugram village.

-The legend goes that even after Singha had brought and installed the goddess Masani, after her own heart's desire, at village Gurugram, the residents of Keshopur continued to dispute the claims of Gurugram folks.
+A legend says that even after Singha had brought and installed the goddess Masani, after her own heart's desire, at village Gurugram, the residents of Keshopur continued to dispute the claims of Gurugram folks.
 This controversy was put at rest during the time of Begum Samru, the Governor of Jharsa under the Mughals.
 Her child who had contracted smallpox was cured after being consecrated in the prescribed manner before the goddess Masani at Gurugram.
 It was then finally established that the goddess had begun to live at village Gurugram.